 Both of the methods have their own unique benefit.
 At Sunrise Metals, both of the methods are alternatively used as per the requirement to provide with best quality products.

-a firm achieve significant cost savings and high production speeds as a result of choosing the right die cast method?
+Does a firm achieve significant cost savings and high production speeds as a result of choosing the right die-cast method?

 Choosing the right die casting method takes up a lot of calculations.
 In order to achieve efficiency, save cost, and get high production, the pros and cons of each die casting method are considered.
-Following factors must be kept in mind
+The following factors must be kept in mind

 The total amount of product to be produced must be considered as each method can produce a specific amount of product per batch.